PACKATTACK93/Sprint-5-VG-Sales/README.md

 The dataset contains the abbreviation ESRB.
 The Entertainment Software Rating Board evaluates a game's content and assigns an age rating such as Teen or Mature.

  Instructions for completing the project

 ## Step 1.
 Open the data file and study the general information
-File path:
+File path:/datasets/games.csv
-/datasets/games.csv .
-Download dataset
+Download csv file dataset. https://practicum-content.s3.us-west-1.amazonaws.com/datasets/games.csv

 ## Step 2.
 Prepare the data